adonix-org/postrise/README.md

 mvn -v
 ```

-The result should look similar to this with variances for OS and versions:
+The output should look similar to this with variances for OS and versions:

 ```bash
 Apache Maven 3.9.9 (8e8579a9e76f7d015ee5ec7bfcdc97d260186937)